 What Is Quercetin Dihydrate? – All You Need to Know

 Quercetin has various forms, including aglycone and glycoside.
-Although the aglycone form prefers quercetin supplementation, it didn’t absorb by the body as it is rapidly metabolized in the intestine.
+Although the aglycone form prefers quercetin supplementation, it isn’t absorbed by the body as it is rapidly metabolized in the intestine.
 It converted to quercetin 3-O-L-rhamnopyranoside (quercetin rhamnoside), which has a better absorption ability.
 The body absorbs the glycoside form and helps with its clinical applications.

 How Do You Take Quercetin?

-• Quercetin aglycone is in two formulations: pure and mixed with another flavonoid, myricetin.
+- Quercetin aglycone comes in two formulations: pure and mixed with another flavonoid, myricetin.
 Both forms are on sale as dietary supplements in the US and Europe.
-Quercetin can also find with other accessories, including vitamin C and green tea extract.
+Quercetin can also be found with other accessories, including vitamin C and green tea extract.

 In Human Clinical Trials

-• Quercetin finds to have anti-clotting activities, which can help prevent the formation of blood clots within the body.
+- Quercetin is found to have anti-clotting activities, which can help prevent the formation of blood clots within the body.
 In addition, studies have been conducted on quercetin’s effect on platelet aggregation, a critical aspect of the development of blood clots.
 For example, one study found that eating quercetin-rich foods can reduce platelet aggregation and may protect against coronary heart disease.
 However, no studies confirmed these results.

-• Quercetin may have anti-diabetic effects; several studies suggest that oral supplementation with quercetin is associated with lower blood glucose levels in people with type 2 diabetes.
-However, more research needs despite these promising results in this area.
+- Quercetin may have anti-diabetic effects; several studies suggest that oral supplementation with quercetin is associated with lower blood glucose levels in people with type 2 diabetes.
+However, more research is needed despite these promising results in this area.

 Quercetin Dihydrate (500 mg) –